 This section provides a summary of key analytical conclusions that we expand on in the rest of the report.

 • We consider a strength to be a feature that stands out as positive in the context of our view of the entity's climate transition.
-For example, we could consider a track record of reasonable assurance across an entity's emissions reporting a strength.
+For example, we could consider an entity's commitments to retire fossil assets well ahead of the end of their useful life and regulatory requirements a strength.

-• We consider a weakness to be a significant limitation that we identify in our analysis that could prevent the entity from being aligned with an LCCR future.
+• We consider a weakness to be a significant limitation, identified in our analysis, that could prevent the entity from being aligned with a low carbon, climate resilient future.
 For example, we could consider a transition plan's failure to address an entity's primary source of climate risk a weakness.

 • We consider an area to watch to be a potential problem or risk that we believe could undermine the entity's transition plan.
 In general, areas to watch are risks that the entity plans to mitigate or residual risks that will likely remain after the entity has taken mitigating actions.
-For example, we could consider an entity's exposure to impending regulatory action relating to the environmental impacts of a key product line as an area to watch.
+For example, we could consider an entity's exposure to increasing levels of physical risk as an area to watch.
 If other environmental or social factors are more material for the entity than climate transition, we might highlight that as an area to watch.

 No, CTAs do not inform our credit ratings or our credit rating methodologies.
-Climate risk is considered in credit ratings through the application of our sector-specific criteria when S&P Global Ratings believes these risks are, or may be, relevant and material to assessing creditworthiness.
+We consider climate risk in credit ratings through the application of our sector-specific criteria when S&P Global Ratings believes these risks are, or may be, relevant and material to assessing creditworthiness.
 The influence of climate or other environmental risk on creditworthiness can differ by industry, geography, and entity.
 For more information on the principles that S&P Global Ratings applies to incorporate environmental, social, and governance (ESG) credit factors into its credit ratings analysis, please see "Environmental, Social, And Governance Principles In Credit Ratings", published Oct.
 10, 2021.

 Our issuer and issue-level credit ratings on a company are not inputs into the CTA.